Code insights team

 - If the author would like any of the requested reviewers to merge the PR after approval they add the label

 - If the author would like their PR to be merged once all of the requested reviewers have approved it they add the label

 - When there are only minor issues, reviewers are encouraged to give “approval with comments” and trust their teammates to address the comments without requiring a follow-up review.

-Most specific part of code insights pages that’s charts.
-We use svg and d3 libraries (d3-scales, d3-axis, d3-format) to build code insights charts.
+The most interesting part of the code insights UI are the charts.
+We use SVG and D3 libraries (d3-scales, d3-axis, d3-format) for this.

 - SVG intro specs MDN Simple and short description of most popular aspects of SVG.

 - Frontend masters D3 workshop Shirley Wu A very interesting workshop from Shirley Wu about SVG and d3 itself.
 If you prefer reading materials instead this workshop has a detailed description and sandbox on ObservableHq.com.